Pressure Cooker Butter Chicken

 This Instant Pot butter chicken recipe is kid friendly version.
 Want it spicier?
 Add more curry powder.

-Tip: Substitute garam masala with 1 part cumin + 1/4 part allspice or any combination of coriander, cumin, black peppercorns, cardamom, cloves and nutmeg.
+Tip: As per RawSpiceBar substitute garam masala with 1 part cumin + 1/4 part allspice.
+Or any combination of coriander, cumin, black peppercorns, cardamom, cloves and nutmeg.

 Make a Freezer Meal.
 Yes!